TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-11-06-wow-to-change-php-code-with-abstract-syntax-tree.md

 ### 1. php-ast

 This is native extension which exports the AST internally used by PHP 7.0+.
 It allows **read-only** and is very fast, since it's native C extension.
 Internal AST was added to PHP 7.0 by skill-full Nikita Popov in [this RFC](https://wiki.php.net/rfc/abstract_syntax_tree).
-You can find it on Github under [`nikic/php-ast`](https://github.com/nikic/php-ast).
+You can find it on GitHub under [`nikic/php-ast`](https://github.com/nikic/php-ast).

 ### 2. PHP AST

 This is AST of PHP in Object PHP.
 It will take your PHP code, turn into PHP object with autocomplete in IDE and **allows you to modify code**.
-You can find it on Github under [`nikic/PHP-Parser`](https://github.com/nikic/PHP-Parser/).
+You can find it on GitHub under [`nikic/PHP-Parser`](https://github.com/nikic/PHP-Parser/).

 Nikita explains [differences between those 2 in more detailed technical way](https://github.com/nikic/php-ast#differences-to-php-parser).
 Personally I love [this human reason](https://github.com/nikic/PHP-Parser/blob/master/doc/0_Introduction.markdown#what-is-this-for) the most: